apollographql/runtime-testing-framework/docs/src/tutorials/custom-providers/using-a-custom-provider.md

 rtf run test-plan.yaml
 ```

-The output shows:
+You should see output similar to this:

 ```
-Generated environment config in /path/to/rtf-custom-provider/output/providers/env-generator/RTF_OUTPUT
+Generated environment config in /path/to/output/providers/setup_providers/env-generator
 === ENV_VARS.txt contents ===
 PROJECT_NAME=my-test-project
 LOG_LEVEL=info